ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 Because we are not modeling individual causes of anemia (and their associated mortality), we assume that all simulants have the same mortality rate regardless of their hemoglobin value, when in reality, those with lower hemoglobin values will have higher mortality rates than those with higher hemoglobin values.
+Notably, deaths due to causes with iron responsive anemia sequelae account for approximately 1.1% of deaths in the first five years of life globally.

 Because hemoglobin concentrations are not directly modeled among the early and late neonatal age groups in GBD, the prevalence of mild, moderate, and severe